Got everything you need for that Italian trip of a lifetime?

 Losing your passport is one of the worst things that can happen during a vacation.
 But besides knowing what to say, you should also know what to actually do when you lose your passport abroad.

 There you go!
-You’re now set for that Italian adventure.
-Hope you enjoy your vacation because you definitely deserve it!
+You’re now set for your adventure thanks to all these Italian travel phrases and words!
+Hope you enjoy your vacation because you definitely deserve it.

 Take lots of pictures, and send me some!